Flag Designer Betsy Ross and Her Basking Ridge Ties – Lore or Fact?

 “Oak Marks Grave of Betsy Ross”.
 A sub-heading added “Maker of the First American Flag Buried Under A Giant Tree In Basking Ridge.”
 Beneath the branches of the oak is Mrs. John Claypoole, known in history as Betsy Ross, the maker of the first American flag.
 The village people are very proud of the fact that the remains of Betsy Ross rest in the old burial ground.”
 But the article went on to add that her “very comely tombstone” had been stolen two years earlier.
 Villagers apparently believed the tombstone was taken by “some historic relic hunters.”

-Two other sources made a passing reference for the alleged burial site.
-The Revolutionary War Scene in New Jersey, written by Robert V. Hoffman in 1942 and “History of Basking Ridge”, based on a play written by the Church of St James Holy Name Society in 1950.
-Inquires to the Betsy Ross House, Public Library of Philadelphia, Philadelphia Historical Society, and The Philadelphia Inquirer all proved negative.
+Two other sources made a passing reference to the alleged burial site.
+The Revolutionary War Scene in New Jersey, written by Robert V. Hoffman in 1942, and “History of Basking Ridge,” based on a play by the Church of St James Holy Name Society in 1950.
+Inquires to the Betsy Ross House, Public Library of Philadelphia, Philadelphia Historical Society, and The Philadelphia Inquirer proved negative.
 Officials insist Betsy Ross was interred in a park next to the home where she and her family lived at Arch Street in Philadelphia.

 1942 Book mentions Ross Again

-In 1942, a book about the revered historic 600 year old white oak in Basking Ridge, The Revolutionary Scene in New Jersey includes: “The tradition persists that Betsy Ross, who made the first American flag, is buried in the yard.”
-Authorities in Philadelphia deny any truth to the above-mentioned references however; Betsy Ross was married three times: John Ross, Joseph Ashburn and John Claypoole.
+In 1942, a book about the revered historic 600-year-old white oak in Basking Ridge, The Revolutionary Scene in New Jersey, includes: “The tradition persists that Betsy Ross, who made the first American flag, is buried in the yard.”
+Authorities in Philadelphia deny any truth to the above-mentioned references; however, Betsy Ross was married three times: John Ross, Joseph Ashburn, and John Claypoole.
 Presumably, she would have been listed as Elizabeth Claypoole at her death.
-In the 19th Century, there were Claypoole families residing in the Morristown area.
-John Claypoole was Betsy’s third husband
+In the 19th Century, Claypoole families were residing in the Morristown area.
+John Claypoole was Betsy’s third husband.

-Over the past two decades, more than half a dozen references to this story have been uncovered in the archives at the Brick Academy and in the files of the Bernards Township Library history room.
-The first mention appeared in a clippings scrapbook compiled by retired physician, Dr. William Pennington, who lived around the turn of the19th century and spent much of his life collecting newspaper articles.
+Over the past two decades, more than half a dozen references to this story have been uncovered in the Brick Academy archives and the Bernards Township Library history room files.
+The first mention appeared in a clippings scrapbook compiled by retired physician Dr. William Pennington, who lived around the turn of the 19th century and spent much of his life collecting newspaper articles.

 Additional Information